Pinafore/2023-document-annotation/README.md

 3. To reproduce the synthetic experiment, first train your model with step 1 or 2.
    Then open synthetic_experiment.ipynb to run the models

+4. To plot the results for the synthetic experiment, go to new_model_plot.ipynb'.
+Then read the saved results and plot